Policies

 Our key principles when engaging with a vulnerable customer

-As soon we think we may be engaging with a vulnerable customer, whether this is through our identification or you are approaching us, we will:
+As soon as we think we may be engaging with a vulnerable customer, whether this is through our identification or you are approaching us, we will:

 • Immediately make a record of this and ensure we adhere to this policy